jiangyc2024/NumCSE/README.md

 ## Project Structure

 - `LectureCodes` - all codes used in the lecture notes / script sorted by their subject; there are different versions of the same code: C++ / Matlab (for most of the codes) / Python (for most of the codes)
-- `Assignments` - all codes used in the assignment.
-The path for each problem is:
+- `Assignments` - all codes used in the current assignments.
+The path for each problem is – note the CodeExpert subfolders:
     - for templates: `Assignments/Codes/<Chapter>/<ProblemName>/CodeExpert/template`
     - for solutions: `Assignments/Codes/<Chapter>/<ProblemName>/CodeExpert/solution`
-    - each one of these folder has an independent `CMake` file.
-Either within the cloned repository or using the `Download zip` button, you shoud be able to compile and execute the codes for the problem using:
 - `MathGL` - legacy plotting; documentation and example codes for MathGL
 - `CMake` - macros, modules used by CMake
 - `CppTutorial` - tutorial for C++